baloneymath/baloneymath.github.io/_pages/about.md

 News
 ======
+* 01/2021: Our paper, *MAGICAL 1.0: An Open-Source Fully-Automated AMS Layout Synthesis Framework Verified With a 40-nm 1GS/s $\Delta \Sigma$ ADC*, is accepted by CICC 2021.
+Cheers!

+* 11/2020: One co-authored paper, *Exploring Logic Optimizations with Reinforcement Learning and Graph Convolutional Network*, is accepted by MLCAD 2020.

 * 07/2020: Our paper, *Toward Silicon-Proven Detailed Routing for Analog and Mixed-Signal Circuits*, is accepted by ICCAD 2020.